sbnb-irb/protocols/README.md

 ### Folders and Files
 - `notebooks`: iPython notebooks (4) for the integration of new bioactivity data using the defined data curation pipeline.
-- `data`: Input bioactivity data.
+- `data`: links to download the preprocessed bioactivity data to reproduce the results in the manuscript.

-The local directories of the CC are divided in full and reference sets of compounds.
+The generated local directories of the CC are divided in full and reference sets of compounds.
 The full directory contains the computed signatures (from 0 to III) of the complete sets of small molecules for each CC space.
 The reference set includes a non-redundant subset of the data, computed using the distance matrix among all compounds.